Provisioning Users with SCIM

 When you want to remove users or groups that are provisioned to your Cato account with the SCIM app, unassign them in the app.
 The users and groups are automatically disabled during the next time the SCIM app syncs with your account.

 If you are removing or changing SCIM providers, ensure you remove all imported users or groups from the SCIM app before deleting your SCIM provider configuration from CMA.
-After the SCIM app syncs, these entities are removed from the CMA.
+After the SCIM app syncs, these entities are disabled in the CMA.

 When you disable or remove SCIM provisioned users with a ZTNA (SDP) license, the ZTNA license is unassigned and available for other users.